ArthurSegato/portfolio-frontend/content/projects/lofi-block-runner.md

 ::title-primary{:date="date" :title="title"}
 ::

-::media-image{path="/img/lofi-block-runner.jpg" alt="Screenshot of the game where the player, controlling a red block, collides with a purple obstacle, causing the block to shatter into pieces."}
+::media-image{:path="image" alt="Screenshot of the game where the player, controlling a red block, collides with a purple obstacle, causing the block to shatter into pieces."}
 I've rewritten this entire game at least twice but haven't published it yet due to an ongoing struggle with Unity several UI systems.
 ::